deng-gdb/eurostat-gdp/README.md

      - operating system: `Ubuntu`
      - version: `Ubuntu 20.04 LTS`
      - size: `30Gb`

+## Install and setup Google Cloud SDK on local machine

+- Download Google Cloud SDK from [this link](https://cloud.google.com/sdk/docs/install-sdk#linux) and install it.
+-

-## Set up SSH access to the Compute Engine virtual machine (VM) instances
+## Set up SSH access to the Compute Engine VM instances

 - Create an SSH key pair on local machine.
   - If you connect to GCP Compute Engine virtual machine (VM) instances using third party tools or OpenSSH, you need to add a key to your VM before you can connect.
 If you don't have an SSH key, you must create one.